elastic/kibana/x-pack/test/reporting/README.md

  Every now and then we should expand our test coverage to include new features.
 This is how you go about doing that in the context of reporting:

- 1. Checkout the `[version].x` branch, where `version` is the currently working minor version (not `master`, which is development on the next major version).
-This is because we don't want to tests on a minor version to be running against data generated on a master version, but the opposite works fine - tests on master can run against data generated from the last minor.
+ 1. Checkout the `[version].x` branch, where `version` is the currently working minor version (e.g. 6.x, not `master`).
+This is because we don't want to run tests from data generated from a master version.
+The opposite works fine however - tests on master can run against data generated from the last minor.
+At least generally, though major version upgrades may require updating archived data (or be run through the appropriate migration scripts).

  2. Load the current archives via:
  ```